Michael R. Taylor: Post-FDA Activities, 2016-present

 Immediately after Taylor left FDA in June 2016, his primary focus was on food safety in Africa.
 He led a project for the Global Food Safety Partnership (GFSP) at the World Bank to analyze international donor investment in food safety in sub-Saharan Africa and make recommendations for improvement.
 The project team compiled data on over 500 donor programs and obtained input from nearly 200 experts and stakeholders to document patterns and trends in current investments and opportunities for improvement.
-The result was a 2019 GFSP report that was released at the February 2019 at the first UN-sponsored International Food Safety Conference in Addis Abba, Ethiopia.
+The result was a 2019 GFSP report that was released in February 2019 at the first UN-sponsored International Food Safety Conference in Addis Ababa, Ethiopia.
 The report's recommendations included more investment in Africa's informal food markets and in supporting consumer food safety awareness and ability to demand better food safety practices.

 In February 2017, Taylor joined the board of Stop Foodborne Illness ("STOP"), which supports victims of serious illness and their families in advocating for strengthening food safety policies and practices in government and industry and building food safety cultures that recognize the human impact of foodborne illness.